davidwcleary/AMGD/README.md

 tutorials
 ```

-It's worth noting that for this command, and indeed all of those I am going to introduce you to, you can get more information by typing `man` (manual):
+It's worth noting that for this command, and indeed all of those I am going to introduce you to, you can get more information by typing `man` (for manual) followed by the command name.
+For example:

 ```shell
 $ man ls
 ```
-In this sandbox environment the manual will be shown completely on screen.
-In other terminals you may get an interactive page, which you can scroll down using the spacebar.
-In that situation, to quit the manual simply press **Q**.
+In this environment the manual will be shown completely on screen.
+In other terminals you may get an interactive page which you can scroll down using the spacebar.
+In that situation, to quit the manual simply press **q**.

 Ok, back to listing directory contents.
-Sometimes  you might want to know more about the files/directories that are present.
+Sometimes you might want to know more about the files/directories that are present in that directory.
 This is where we can use **flags**.
-Think of these as extra bits of command you can pass to, in this case, the command `ls`.
-Here we have an example of -l or long listing.
-In this case we get a lot more information:
+Think of these as extra bits of command you can pass to the command, in this case `ls`.
+Here we have an example of `-l` which denotes long listing.
+By using this flag we get a lot more information:

 ```shell
 $ ls -l